Natural Products Laboratory analytical and quality assurance testing services:

 - Berberine and hydrastine in goldenseal (Hydrastis canadensis) by HPLC

-- Triterpene glycosides in black cohosh (Actaea racemosa) by HPLC and evaporative light scattering detection
+- Triterpene glycosides in a black cohosh (Actaea racemosa) by HPLC and evaporative light scattering detection

 - Catechins in green tea (Camellia sinensis) by HPLC

 - Alpha and beta acids in hops or hop extracts (Humulus lupulus) by UV-Vis spectrophotometry or HPLC